Vector Scholarship in Artificial Intelligence

 4:00 p.m.
 EST

 The Vector Scholarship in Artificial Intelligence is a $17,500 entrance award that recognizes exceptional students pursuing AI master’s programs in Ontario.
 As a scholarship recipient, you gain enhanced access to Ontario’s thriving AI ecosystem.
 Connecting you with a community of over 960 researchers, major Canadian companies, and the startups solving tomorrow’s biggest challenges through unparalleled networking and career-defining connections.
+This scholarship is offered by the Vector Institute.

 Successful nominees will win the following award: